 • Social shares

 • Graphics etc.

 So, fertility apps predict future ovulations entirely based on the past ones, just like any other temperature- and charting-based method.
-Given that menstrual cycles oscilate even in healthiest women (on the average 1-2 times a year even), this accuracy in predicting your most fertile window is simply not enough.
+Given that menstrual cycles oscilate even in healthiest women (on the average 1-2 times a year), this accuracy in predicting your most fertile window is simply not enough.

-Many women believe fertility and ovulation are some complicated processes which need to be determined by measurements.
-For those trying to conceive, or trying to avoid getting pregnant, there is a plethora of information bogged down by medical terminology that can be overwhelming.
-And yet, things like knowing your basal temperature, measuring the length and consistency of your cervical mucus, the opening and position of your cervix, etc., are the most natural and simple processes in the world and every woman needs to know them and needs to be able to understand when her ovulation is coming.
+Many women believe fertility and ovulation are complicated processes which need to be determined by measurements.
+And yet, things like measuring the length and consistency of your cervical mucus, the opening of your cervix, and using simple LH-strips in predicting the onset of ovulation are the most simple things in the world which every woman should to master.

 To find out when you ovulate:

 (I love simple LH-strips but some women prefer digital measuring):